robinsiebler/Tasklist_2x/README.md

     Options:
         -h --help               Show this screen.
         -a                      Display absolute dates
+        -c                      Mark a task as completed
         -d <Due_Date>           Date the task is due (Ex: M/D/YY, MM-DD-YYYY, MM.DD.YY) -n <Note>               A lengthier description of the task -p <Priority>           Priority - L, M, H (Low, Medium or High) -r <Task_ID>            Remove a task
-        -t <Tags>               Words you want to associate with this task
+        -t <Tags>               Words you want to associate with this task --time <Time_Due>       Time the Task is due in the format h:mm AM/PM

     Note: The Task, the Note and any Tags need to be in double quotes if they contain spaces.